carlos-a-g-h/builds-unofficial/README.md

 ## DISCLAIMER

-I am not an oficial maintainer of any of the projects that are being built here
+I am not an oficial maintainer of any of the binaries that are being built here

+There are 2 main reasons why these binaries are being built here

-The binary blobs being released here are mainly for matching specific requirements and dependencies
+- Matching specific requirements and system dependencies

+- Provide non-existing binaries

-Use them at your own risk; if you have any doubts you can check the workflows that produced the builds
+Use the blobs at your own risk if you will; if you have any doubts you can check the workflows that produced the releases and the blobs